 “At first I thought this deal is too good to be true, so I was hesitant,” said Latanya, 50.

 Latanya had many questions for Todd Burk, who directs the mortgage lending program at Southwest Solutions.
-Todd explained the purchase price of $59,000 and how up to $20,000 in down payment assistance is available to renters deciding to become homeowners.
-The down payment assistance is a conditional grant made possible thanks to a $2.5M donation from the Sam L. and Judith G. Yaker Fund to the Newberry program.
+Todd explained the purchase price of $59,000 and how up to $20,000 as a conditional grant is available to renters deciding to become homeowners.
+In addition, down payment assistance is available thanks to a $2.5M donation from the Sam L. and Judith G. Yaker Fund to the Newberry program.
 Latanya had been paying $507 a month in rent.
 Under the terms of her 15-year mortgage, Todd detailed, Latanya’s monthly payments, including taxes and insurance, would be $490.

 “Todd patiently answered all my questions and earned my trust,” Latanya said.
 “I’ve always wanted in my heart to be a homeowner.
 It’s important.
 I can build equity and then pass the wealth down to my children.”